 Like all the babies, Yorkie pups sleep a lot.
 I don’t know how long does a baby sleep but probably a Yorkie pup would outrun him.
-How long do yorkie pup sleeps?
+How long does Yorkie pup sleep?
 It’s better to ask how long are they awake.
-Basically they are awake just from 2 to 8 hours per day.
+Basically, they are awake just from 2 to 8 hours per day.
 And it’s not just that – when eventually they are awake, it’s not necessary the time when you have time and energy.
 It might even happen when you yourself are sleeping!
-The owner of a Yorkie pup should be like a real servant – to be ready to serve – water, food or games – at any time of the day.
+The owner of a Yorkie pup should be like a real servant – to be ready to serve – water, food, or games – at any time of the day.

 However, once you have such a pup, take care of his education, too.
 Don’t let him turn the whole house into his bathroom.
 Take the pup to a designated area so that he knows that there are some rules in the house.
 Bathroom stuff should be one of the main goals to set at the time when the puppy is awake.

-As the time goes by the yorkie pup will start to sleep less.
-Eventually, yorkie will get used to less sleep but his body needs to adjust to a longer day as well.
-At first you might struggle with his want to play and storm when the night has come and the land is dark and you want to sleep.
+As time goes by the Yorkie pup will start to sleep less.
+Eventually, Yorkie will get used to less sleep but his body needs to adjust to a long day as well.
+At first, you might struggle with his want to play and storm when the night has come and the land is dark and you want to sleep.
 There are a few tricks which you can use to prevent it.

 All adult dogs are a bit more trained and civilized.
 They already have a clue of the laws of this world and what’s more important – of the laws of the house.
 Maybe you two won’t have a blast in gaming 24/7 (well, 8/7 in the case of a Yorkie pup) but you will have more time together because an adult Yorkie is awake from 6 to 11 hours per day.

-The good news are that adult Yorkies sleep through the whole night and usually take 1-2 naps during daytime which last from 10 minutes to 1 hour.
-The naps depend on the environment.
+The good news is that adult Yorkies sleep through the whole night and usually take 1-2 naps during daytime which lasts from 10 minutes to 1 hour.
+Naps depend on the environment.
 Let’s say, if your dog feels you around, especially when you cook some meatballs or stakes, he will definitely be alert like a light bulb and will be going to check the kitchen out trying his luck.
 Or if some guest is coming to your house and either your dog needs to throw a welcome party or he must be on duty to bite someone’s butt (it’s definitely his personal mission so he can’t miss it).

-There might be times when your dog wants to sleep more or he wants to sleep less.
-Usually the older the dog is, the longer he sleeps, if he doesn’t have any health problems.
-Health problems is one of the main issues why the dog wouldn’t manage to fall asleep.
+There might be times when your dog wants to sleep more or he wants to sleepless.
+Usually, the older the dog is, the longer he sleeps if he doesn’t have any health problems.
+Health problems are one of the main issues of why the dog wouldn’t manage to fall asleep.
 The circumstances which can depend on the owner are the comfort of the bed and the time when the dog is taken for a walk.
-It is good to change the crate each 4 or 5 years and keep your dog relaxed (not active) at least 2 hours before the sleep.
+It is good to change the crate every 4 or 5 years and keep your dog relaxed (not active) at least 2 hours before sleep.

-And the last good news are that Yorkies usually sleep in tandem with their owners.
-Once they are adults, they adjust to the house keepers’ habits, so you won’t have troubles with different sleeping schedules (my dog is an exception, though).
+And the last good news is that Yorkies usually sleep in tandem with their owners.
+Once they are adults, they adjust to the housekeepers’ habits, so you won’t have trouble with different sleeping schedules (my dog is an exception, though).

 Yokrkie’s sleeping position and his personality